Awadhi cuisine: Chaats

 There are common elements among these variants including dahi, or yogurt; chopped onions and coriander; sev (small dried yellow salty noodles); and chaat masala, a spice mix typically consisting of amchoor (dried mango powder), cumin, kala namak (rock salt), coriander, dried ginger, salt, black pepper, and red pepper.
 The ingredients are combined and served on a small metal plate or a banana leaf, dried and formed into a bowl.

-Nomenclature of Awadhi chefs

-A whole battalion of chefs used to serve the nawabs of Lucknow.
-Each chef had his own secret recipe which he used to impress the nawab and gain favours.
-They neither shared the recipe with anyone nor pass it down to their descendants.
-Hence, many dishes died with them.
-Due to their intricacies and the whim of nawab, many chefs or bawarchis were given honours and titles as reward.
-Some famous titles are: